AI experts sharing free tutorials to accelerate your business.

 Purpose

-Turn rough notes into a polished, send-ready email tuned to the specific audience an auto repair shop writes to every day — customers, insurance adjusters, warranty administrators, parts vendors, fleet accounts, manufacturer reps, landlords, regulators, or internal staff.
-Output includes a subject line, a properly structured body in the shop's voice, and a clear next step.
+Turn rough notes into a polished, send-ready email tuned to the specific audience an auto-repair shop writes to every day — customers, insurance adjusters, warranty administrators, parts vendors, fleet accounts, manufacturer reps, landlords, regulators, or internal staff.
+Output includes a subject line, a properly structured body in the shop's voice, a clear next step, and a sender-notes block flagging follow-up timing and channel choice.

 When to Use

-Use this skill whenever you need to send a one-off written message that isn't covered by a more specific skill (Job Status Update Generator, Maintenance Reminder Sequence, Declined Services Follow-Up, Review Response Generator, Warranty Claim Preparer).
-Typical triggers: insurance supplement request, fleet account quarterly update, vendor dispute, customer goodwill letter, landlord maintenance request, technician offer letter, DMV correspondence, or responding to a BBB complaint.
+Use this skill whenever you need to send a one-off written message that isn't covered by a more specific skill (Job Status Update Generator, Maintenance Reminder Sequence, Declined Services Follow-Up, Review Response Generator, Warranty Claim Preparer, Collision Supplement Documenter, Safety Recall Outreach Builder, Fleet Account Service Advisor, Technician Recruiting Outreach Builder).
+Typical triggers: insurance supplement request, fleet quarterly update, vendor credit dispute, customer goodwill letter, landlord maintenance request, technician offer letter, DMV / BAR correspondence, response to a BBB complaint, or a courtesy note that doesn't fit a templated cadence.

 Required Input